This tour has reached its max. It’s Waitlisted only at this time.

 Stay tuned…. tonight is the group’s farewell dinne at a bistro but tomorrow the group will have “soul food Sunday’ complete with a gospel singalong.

-As you may recall Martin Grizzell, resident of Marseille, who works with Ricki Stevenson, led our Black Marseille Tour.
+As you may recall Martin Grizzell, resident of Marseille, led our Black Marseille Tour.

 Martin Grizzell is a native of the San Francisco Bay Area who has made France his home away from home.
 He’s been here for 5 years now.
 A familiar personality on the American theatrical stage, Mr. Grizzell has performed at the Lincoln Center for the Arts in New York City and the Nice Jazz Festival in Southern France.